MaRDI4NFDI/docker-wikibase/README.md

 * Built from the official latest MediaWiki docker image
 * With standard and MaRDI extensions preinstalled

-* Staging image is built automatically on push to main or on merging a PR.
+* Staging image is built automatically on push to main or on merging a PR
-* Production images is only built when pushing a tag.
+* Production image is only built when pushing a tag

 # Description of the Dockerfile